EnochTagoe1/project-front-end-portfolio/proposal.md

-The purpose of this project will be to build a pictographic dictionary for elementary school kids to improve their vocabulary => ("WhatsTheWord"?)
+The purpose of this project will be to build a pictographic dictionary for elementary school kids to improve their vocabulary => ("WhatsTheWord"?).

+This is a MVP product prototype to be enhanced with future updates and improvements.

 The project API link is https://api.dictionaryapi.dev/api/v2/entries/en/